sany2407/chatApp/README.md

 # Online Chat App

-Talk-a-tive is a Full Stack Chatting App.
+This is a Full Stack Chatting App.
 Uses Socket.io for real time communication and stores user details in encrypted format in Mongo DB Database.
 ## Tech Stack